elc45/fisher-hmc-paper/main.typ

 == Accelerated Window-Based Adaptation
 <accelerated-window-based-adaptation-warmuptuning-scheme>

-Stan and other samplers do not run vanilla HMC, but often the No-U-Turn Sampler (NUTS), where the Hamiltonian trajectory length is chosen automatically.
-This can make it very costly to generate draws if the mass matrix is not adapted well, because in those cases we often use a large number of HMC steps for each draw (typically up to 1000).
+Stan and other samplers do not run vanilla HMC, but usually variants, most notably the No-U-Turn Sampler (NUTS) #cite(<hoffman_nuts_2011>), where the length of the Hamiltonian trajectory is chosen dynamically.
+This can make it very costly to generate draws if the mass matrix is not well adapted, because in those cases we often use a large number of HMC steps for each draw (typically up to 1000).
 Thus very early on during sampling, we have a large incentive to use available information about the posterior as quickly as possible, to avoid these